wwpa65/MechaCar_Statistical_Analysis/README.md

 The suspension coil’s PSI continuous variable across all manufacturing lots The following PSI metrics for each lot: mean, median, variance, and standard deviation.*

-The population mean and median remain 1500 for lot 1 and lot2 while population mean and median for lot3 is 1496 and 1498, respectively.
+The mean and median PSI is 1500 for lot 1 and lot2 while mean and median PSI for lot3 is 1496 and 1498, respectively.
 Summary statistics are shown in the Figure 4.
-However, the varience of lot3 seemes to be higher (170) when compared to lot 1 (0.98) and lot2 (7.47).
+In addition, the varience of lot3 seemes to be much higher (170) when compared to lot 1 (0.98) and lot2 (7.47).

 ![SuspensionCoil_Summary_Stat](/images/total-summary.png)